 Appointments and breaks

-All appointments can be paid for prior to or at each session by cash, by card payment or BACS.
-If paying by BACS please be aware that your details may appear on bank statements, it is most helpful to put the session date and your initials for clarity (as a reference).
+All appointments can be paid for prior to or at each session by BACS please be aware that your details may appear on bank statements, it is most helpful to put the session date and your initials for clarity (as a reference).

 Cancellations made with less than two full working days’ notice will be charged at the full rate, exceptionally, e.g. if you are unwell the fee may be reduced at the therapist’s sole discretion.